-Asus is using its 30th anniversary to celebrate the release of a number of innovative computing products at Computex, a few of which come with the company’s own take on dual-screen computing.
-In addition to refreshing a few popular lines of notebooks, like the VivoBook and Zenbook lines, the star of Asus’ Computex release is the new ZenBook Pro Duo, which takes the ScreenPad concept on last year’s ZenBook Pro 15 even further.
+Asus used its 30th anniversary to celebrate the release of a number of innovative computing products at Computex, a few of which come with the company’s own take on dual-screen computing.
+Asus refreshed a few popular notebooks lines, like the VivoBook and Zenbook, but the star of the show was the new ZenBook Pro Duo, which takes the ScreenPad concept on last year’s ZenBook Pro 15 even further.

 Cloaked in a durable aluminum shell with a near bezel-less 15.6-inch touch-enabled 4K OLED HDR NanoEdge display, the ZenBook Pro Duo is designed with content creators in mind.
 The display can reproduce 100 percent of the DCI-P3 color space, making it an excellent alternative for professionals looking to switch over from Apple’s larger MacBook Pro, and the panel is rated with a 100,000:1 contrast ratio.

 The highlight of the ZenBook Pro Duo is the secondary 14-inch ScreenPad Plus, which works in conjunction with the primary display to display apps, tools, and utilities.
-Unlike the original ScreenPad on the earlier ZenBook Pro 15 that integrates the touchscreen onto the trackpad, the ScreenPad Plus is a full-width, high-resolution 32:9 aspect ratio 4K display that sits right above the keyboard with a 14-inch screen size.
+Unlike the original ScreenPad on the earlier ZenBook Pro 15, which integrates the touchscreen onto the trackpad, the ScreenPad Plus is a full-width, high-resolution 32:9 aspect ratio

 “ScreenPad Plus can be used just like any standard second display in Windows to display visual content, or users can take advantage of many time-saving features and functions built into the ScreenXpert control software to simplify multiscreen window and app management,” Asus said in a statement.
 “These include handy quick controls such as App Switcher, ViewMax and App Navigator that enable intuitive interactions and easy cross-screen referencing between the main display and ScreenPad Plus.
 Task Group lets users lock instantly into work mode by opening multiple tasks with a single touch.”